 What's next after this course?

-Future micro-credentials in Introduction to Tailings Management will be available, including Introduction to Tailings Geotechnics and Tailings Testing - An Introduction.
-Students can also take the first micro-credential in the category of Tailings Risk Evaluation – MINEM531: Risk Evaluation - concurrently with this micro-credential.
+Future micro-credentials in Introduction to Tailings Management will be available, including Basics of Tailings Geotechnics and Tailings Testing - An Introduction.
 The Calendar of micro-credentials can be found here.

 These micro-credentials can be stacked towards a Graduate Certificate in Tailings Management.*